 Sperm can be especially vulnerable to environmental factors, such as exposure to excessive heat or toxic chemicals.
 To protect your fertility:

 - Don't smoke.
 Men who smoke cigarettes are more likely to have low sperm counts.
 Smoking can also decrease sperm movement and cause sperm to be misshapen.
 If you smoke, ask your doctor to help you quit.

 - Limit the amount of alcohol you drink.
-Heavy drinking can reduce the quality and quantity of sperm.
+Heavy drinking can lead to reduced testosterone production, impotence and decreased sperm production.
 If you choose to drink alcohol, do so only in moderation.

 - Watch out for toxins.
 Exposure to pesticides, lead and other toxins can affect sperm quantity and quality.
 If you must work with toxins, do so safely.
 For example, wear protective clothing and equipment, and avoid skin contact with chemicals.